Language of event:

-Rapid population growth and urbanization combined with extreme climatic events are causing a rapid increase in vulnerability of communities exposed to hazardous events.
+Rapid population growth and urbanization combined with extreme climatic events are causing a rapid increase in of communities exposed to hazardous events.
 As a result, disasters are increasingly taking heavy toll of life and property.
 Unplanned growth both in urban and non-urban areas calls for an adequate preparation to reduce the impact of disasters.
-There is a great need to utilize Disaster risk information in planning for effective coping mechanisms of Disaster Risk reduction.
+There is a great need to utilize disaster risk information in planning for effective coping mechanisms of disaster risk reduction.

 Disaster risk information is spatial in nature and Geographic Information Systems (GIS) play an important role in disaster risk assessment and management.
 For this, there is a significant need to create awareness among the disaster management professionals regarding the importance of GIS usage.